GOOGLE SHOPPING: Increased eCommerce ROAS by 73%

 How Tribbute Helped

-The results is a 135% (conversion volume) increase while maintaining allowable cost per acquisition (CPA) at a rate 24% (in aggregate) below the target set out by our client.
-All of is being accomplished every day as of the time of this writing without any material segment of this multi-million dollar investment exceeding client defined CPA limits.
-Years in to this engagement, Tribbute continues to find new areas of transaction growth for our client, but this process is a standard that we use to capitalize on ongoing volume increases.
+The result is a 135% (conversion volume) increase while maintaining allowable cost per acquisition (CPA) at a rate of 24% (in aggregate) below the target set out by our client.
+All of is being accomplished every day as of the time of this writing without any material segment of this multi-million dollar investment exceeding client-defined CPA limits.
+Years into this engagement, TRIBBUTE continues to find new areas of transaction growth for our client, but this process is a standard that we use to capitalize on ongoing volume increases.